ietf-teep/architecture/draft-ietf-teep-architecture.md

     the (primary) device user to also own the device, making the device user/owner also the device administrator.
-In enterprise environments it is more common for the enterprise to own the device, and any device users have no or limited administration rights.
+In enterprise environments it is more common for the enterprise to own the device, and any device user has no or limited administration rights.
 In this case, the enterprise appoints a device administrator that is not the device owner.